 We all love our curls freshly washed and moisturised, but sitting around with wet hair (and a wet scalp by proxy) is the perfect breeding ground for unwanted bacteria on the scalp (and it may also make your hair go into a moisture overload).
 If you’ve ever thrown your soaking wet hair into a bun, or sat with conditioner in your hair for several hours, you will likely have experienced an itchy scalp.
 This is an example of the irritation the scalp experiences as a result of bacterial growth, and it goes to show just how quickly the effects of bacteria will occur.
 Most bacteria thrive in a neutral pH, which also happens to be that of water.
 Allowing your hair and scalp to dry properly after cleansing will let it return to its acidic pH, which is ideal for scalp health and unsuitable for unwanted bacteria.

-The next logical question after being told not to apply and leave oils on the scalp is “so what do I use on it if I have a dry scalp?”.
+After being told not to apply and leave oils on the scalp, the next logical question is, “So what do I use on it if I have a dry scalp?”.
 Firstly, it’s important to note that contrary to what many of us grew up accustomed to, your scalp doesn’t need to glisten for us to know it is sufficiently lubricated!
 An easy test to see whether your scalp has enough lubrication is pressing a clean/dry finger into your scalp.
-You should be able to see a slightly oily sheen on your finger that you can also feel when you then rub your fingers together.
+You should see a slightly oily sheen on your finger that you can also feel when you rub your fingers together.
 Should your scalp actually be dehydrated, opt for scalp serums and treatments that contain oil-free humectants like glycerin, allantoin, and/or hyaluronic acid that have been proven to improve the scalp’s barrier function and boost its moisture retention abilities.
-The Scalp Stimulating Booster contains a high glycerin content and is a great step to add to your daily scalp care.
+The Scalp Stimulating Booster & Full Lengths Density Elixir contains a high glycerin content and is a great step to add to your daily scalp care.

 Consider this one a bonus.
 The cherry on top of the cake.
-One of your scalp’s jobs is to get the nutrients from the blood and use it to aid hair growth.
+One of your scalp’s jobs is to get the nutrients from the blood and use them to aid hair growth.
 Where there is insufficient blood circulation, this means the hair follicles are not getting enough of the nutrients they need to produce good quality hairs.
 Massaging the scalp regularly is a great way to easily increase scalp circulation.
 The use of a topical scalp serum that includes ingredients known to boost blood circulation to the scalp can also go some ways to maximise the growth of healthy hair from the scalp.
 The Full Lengths Density Elixir serum contains a blend of stimulating natural extracts and clinically proven hair growth support actives that help the scalp follicles produce denser, thicker, and fuller hairs over time.